-Chaffetz: Low-income Americans will have to choose health care over iPhones
+Chaffetz walks back remarks on low-income Americans choosing health care over iPhones

 - "They've got to make those decisions themselves," Chaffetz said

-- House Republicans introduced a bill Monday that would scrap Obamacare's individual mandate and change the way Medicaid is administered
+- House Republicans introduced a bill Monday that would scrap Obamacare's individual mandate

-(CNN)Low-income Americans may have to prioritize purchasing health care coverage over gadgets such as iPhones under Republicans' Obamacare replacement plan, House Oversight Committee Chairman Jason Chaffetz said Tuesday.
+(CNN)A Republican lawmaker on Tuesday walked back his suggestion earlier in the day that low-income Americans may have to prioritize purchasing health care coverage over gadgets such as iPhones under Republicans' Obamacare replacement plan.

-The Utah lawmaker told CNN's Alisyn Camerota on "New Day" that he wants low-income Americans to be able to have more access to health coverage.
+The controversy began when House Oversight Committee Chairman Jason Chaffetz told CNN's Alisyn Camerota on "New Day" that he wants low-income Americans to be able to have more access to health coverage.

 "But access for lower income Americans doesn't equal coverage," Camerota said.